-Now all existing datatypes are listed in the detail view.
-On the first opening only the pre-defined datatypes corresponding to the IEC datatypes are in this list.
-A user-defined datatype is always based on an IEC datatype.
-Click into the list with the right mouse button an in the context menu select create simple datatype....
+All existing data types are listed in the list of the detail view.

+- On the first opening only the pre-defined datatypes corresponding to the IEC datatypes are in this list. - A user-defined datatype is always based on an IEC datatype. - 3.
+Click on the list with the right mouse button. - 4.
+Select New data type ... in the context menu.